-Building support amongst policy makers for the Responsibility to Protect (R2P) and its implementation lies at the core of the Global Centre for the Responsibility to Protect’s advocacy efforts.
+Building support among policymakers for the Responsibility to Protect (R2P) and its implementation is central to the Global Centre for the Responsibility to Protect’s advocacy, including efforts to advance atrocity prevention.
 Central to that work is engagement with United Nations member states through their missions in New York, their missions in Geneva and their governments in capital, as well as with the UN system more broadly.

 The Global Centre conducts advocacy with UN member states through three main institutions: